radian-software/etunes/README.md

 * creation and management of playlists
 * programmatic API for massive automated refactoring of your library, directly in Emacs Lisp
+* no binary data except your music files (which are treated as second-class citizens with regard to metadata)